ewensyee/Excel_Data_Analysis_Project/README.md

 ## 4. What's the pay for the top 10 skills?
 ### Skills: Pivot Chart
+- I created a combo PivotTable to plot the median salary and skill count
+  - **Primary Axis:** Medain Salary (as a Clustered Column)
+  - **Secondary Axis:** Skill Count (as a Line with Markers)

+### Insights
+- In the data industry, Spark is the highest-paying skill, despite having the highest-paying skill, it has the lowest skill count which suggests it's a more specialized skill in higher demand than its current supply.
+- Excel is a high in-demand skill but with low-paying skill, which could indicate the skill is widely known and may be a foundational skill rather than a specialized skill in the job market.

 <img width="1005" height="478" alt="image" src="https://github.com/user-attachments/assets/91b701f4-7023-420d-b234-ce752512c3b6" />